-- Identify why functions are used. - Identify a function call, function definition, and function parameter (or variable). - Use Scratch function blocks to create a function to determine what action a sprite takes when it hits a pinball peg.
+- Identify why frequently debugging code is important. - Use Scratch function blocks to create a function to determine what action a sprite takes when it hits a an object of any shape. - Create a trap for the pinball sprite that stops the script and ends the game.